 Fetching Resources

-To follow along with the examples is this chapter, you will need to have a Heroku account.
-Sign up for one at Heroku if you don't already have one.
+To follow along with the examples in this chapter, you'll need a Render account.
+Sign up for one at Render if you don't already have one - it's free for basic usage.

 Server Setup